rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 sprite.addSprite()
 ```

-Colleagues further improved the overlay by abstracting Playdate APIs requiring manual memory management to be automatically handled by the overlay.
+Colleagues further improved the overlay by abstracting Playdate APIs requiring manual memory management to be automatically handled.
 An excellent example is the C API's [`moveWithCollisions`](https://sdk.play.date/2.2.0/Inside%20Playdate%20with%20C.html#f-sprite.moveWithCollisions) function, which returns a buffer of `SpriteCollisionInfo` structs that must be freed by the caller.
-Using the overlay allowed us to elide manually deallocating the buffer and made the API easier to use:
+Using the overlay allowed us to avoid manually deallocating the buffer and made the API easier to use:

 ```swift
 // moveWithCollisions without the overlay